ryedin/site/_services/about-resources.md

                  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^                ^^^^^^^^^^^^
 ```

-## Linking the resource to your app
+## Connecting the resource to your app

-TODO

 ### Via environment variables

 You can add this URL as an environment variable to any application with `convox env set`:

     $ convox env set MEMCACHED_URL='dev-ca-m3z4ik3n7bej.77prpt.cfg.use1.cache.amazonaws.com:11211' --app example-app

+### Via `convox resource link`

+To forward logs from an application to a syslog forwarder use `convox resources link`:

+    $ convox resources link syslog-3785 --app example-app
+    Linked syslog-3786 to example-app

+Note: This is currently only supported with `syslog` resources.
+To link other resource types, use `convox env set` as described above.

 ## Resource Deletion